How To Move To Mexico – Perfecto

 We love Mexico and Mexicans.
 And, I can run my consultancy from anywhere, so why not head south?

 We are not alone.
 Mexico has the highest number of American expats.
 The actual numbers are a bit flaky but the U.S. government estimates the number at over 1.5 million.
-These include people working in Mexico, folks just hanging out, Mexican Americans, and a very large number of American retirees.
+These include people working in Mexico, folks just hanging out, Mexican Americans, and many American retirees.

 But, hey, this blog post is about me.